-The aim of this website is to inform, update and bring awareness of how historically rich this site is and why it should be preserved for future generations to enjoy and possibly witness for themselves.
-This is why the Hembury Management Team has been brought together with an aim to preserve Hembury Fort using our expertise, skills and knowledge to accomplish this goal.
+The aim of this website is to inform, update and bring awareness of how historically rich this site is and why it should be preserved.

-Hembury Fort is a Scheduled Monument (No. 29660) and survives in exceptionally good condition with well defined circuit of defences surrounding the entire monument.
-It is deemed as 'High Risk' on the English Heritage's 'At Risk Register' and is recognised as on of the highest priority sites in Devon.
-The site shows evidence of settlements dating back to the Neolithic period, used as an Iron Age Fort and as a base for the Roman army in the middle of the 1st century AD.
+Hembury was previously deemed as 'High Risk' on the English Heritage's 'At Risk Register' and was recognised as on of the highest priority sites in Devon.
+The site shows evidence of settlement dating back to the Neolithic and Iron Age periods and it was a base for the Roman army in the middle of the 1st century AD.

 never have had the opportunity to hear about.

 Hembury fort stands at the end of a spur projecting boldly southward from the main plateau of the Blackdown Hills.
-It is defended and protected on three sides by steep natural slopes, leaving only narrow neck of level land on the north.
-What remains of the earthworks of an Iron Age multivallate hillfort overlying the remains of a Neolithic causewayed enclosure that are still evident today.
-It's location was almost certainly chosen for its natural defensive qualities and the views across the Otter Valley.
+It is defended and protected on three sides by steep natural slopes, leaving only a narrow neck of level land on the north.
+The earthworks you see today date from the Iron Age, but the hilltop was first occupied during the Neolithic when a causewayed enclosure was constructed (c.
+3500BC).
+After the Iron Age, the hilltop was briefly occupied by the Roman military.
+Its location was almost certainly chosen for its natural defensive qualities and the views across the Otter Valley.

 Hill forts are found across Britain and western and northern Europe.
-They were built as fortresses, most of them providing safe living space for large numbers of people.
-These forts were surrounded by large walls and/or ramparts, some like Hembury have deep ditches in front of the ramparts.
-Other great examples of hill forts are places like Maiden Castle and Hambledon Hill both in Dorset.
+Some are of a simple form, others were surrounded by multiple circuits of large banks and ditches, some of which remain complex and elaborate.
+Other good examples of hill forts include Maiden Castle and Hambledon Hill, both in Dorset.

 What is crucial to the plan is that it recognises all of the interests across the site – the archaeology, biodiversity, scrub and trees, and seeks to integrate the conservation and enhancement of all these interests throughout the management process.

-There have been two archaeological digs, one in the early 1930's by Miss Dorothy Liddel and the other in the early 1980's by Malcolm Todd.
+There have been two archaeological excavations, one in the early 1930s by Miss Dorothy Liddell and the other in the early 1980s by Malcolm Todd.
 The digs provided evidence of Iron Age usage and Todd's later excavations showed evidence of a Roman military presence.
-Many of the artefacts found during these digs are on display at the Royal Albert Museum in Exeter, where there is a section on the Hembury ware Gabbro pottery and other items found.
+Many of the artefacts found during these digs are on display at the Royal Albert Memorial Museum in Exeter, where there is a section on the Hemburyware Gabbro pottery and other items found.

-More recently there has been a test Geophysics survey carried out by Bournemouth University in preparation more extensive survey at a later date.
-We look forward to the results from these and will publish them when possible.
+More recently there have been geophysical surveys carried out by Bournemouth University in preparation for more extensive survey at a later date.

 We also are aiming to link up with Exeter's Royal Albert Memorial Museum, to showing you some of the artefacts found at Hembury during past excavations and what the museum have on display and in their archives.